 Busy, Busy, Busy

-But when Rose started having a harder time at home — the house the siblings grew up in — Marston knew something had to change.
+But when Rose started having a harder time at home — the house the siblings grew up in — Teresa knew something had to change.

-When Rose’s medical and mobility issues worsened, Marston started looking for an independent living community closer to where she lived.
-Marston wanted her mom to still be independent but have more support systems around her.
+When Rose’s medical and mobility issues worsened, Teresa started looking for an independent living community closer to where she lived.
+Teresa wanted her mom to still be independent but have more support systems around her.